Part 1 – What has been driving the recent growth in China’s manufacturing sector?

 We’re seeing similar trends in other industry sectors such as dedicated machinery, textiles, transportation, and new energy.
 Doing all the above has helped many companies to build a strong brand in the local China market and several of these large Chinese companies have started to gain good penetration into the global market.

 Now that we have provided some perspective around the first of our earlier questions, our next article (which will be released shortly) will attempt to answer the second question: is this growth sustainable and what is the fundamental advantage of China’s manufacturing industry versus other regions?

 ¹ Primary industry - agriculture (including farming, forestry, animal husbandry and fishery).
 Secondary industry - industry (including mining and quarrying, manufacturing, production and supply of electricity, water and gas) and construction.
 Tertiary industry - all other industries not included in primary or secondary industry. ² Fixed Assets Investment (FAI) - Amount of investment in fixed assets refers to the volume of activities in construction and purchases of fixed assets in monetary terms.
 It is a comprehensive indicator which shows the size, pace, proportional relations and use orientation of the investment in fixed assets.
-According to China’s current management system, the investment in fixed assets in the whole country is classified into the following four parts: investment in capital construction, investment in innovation, investment in real estate development and other investment in fixed assets. ³ This analysis is extracted from our Manufacturing Industry Outlook study, which is derived from national statistics.
+According to China’s current management system, the investment in fixed assets in the whole country is classified into the following four parts: investment in capital construction, investment in innovation, investment in real estate development and other investment in fixed assets. ³ This analysis is extracted from our Manufacturing Industry Output Tracker.
 We create estimates, aggregates and forecasts from this source data.
 For China data, National Bureau of Statistics of China, and the China Industrial Yearbook is our primary source.